lambdazy/crowdom/README.md

 In other [examples](#Examples), you can see how working with data labeling looks like for different types of tasks with use of Crowdom.

+To get the benefits of running on ʎzy, see ʎzy setup [example](https://nbviewer.org/github/lambdazy/crowdom/blob/main/examples/lzy/lzy.ipynb).

 Join our [Telegram chat](https://t.me/+axHOcdjbaFwzYzAy) if you want to learn more about the Crowdom or discuss your task with us.